-The Options | Preferences menu item will launch a tabbed Preferences dialog box, which has multiple sections or tabs.
+This will launch a tabbed Preferences dialog box, which has multiple sections or tabs.
 This replaces the preferences submenu in previous versions of RealBand.

-Preferences - General
+Preferences - [1 General]

-1-General General settings that affect overall RealBand operation.
+General settings that affect overall RealBand operation.

 Song Title in Window Caption: This checkbox, when enabled, displays the song title in the main window's caption.
-If you prefer to have only a song's file name displayed you can uncheck this option.
+If you prefer to have only a song's file name displayed, you can uncheck this option.